matthew-davis/bliss-keyboard/README.md

   * Polish
   * French
   * Spanish
-* posColours: <boolean> turn on or off the display of POS colours on keyboard keys
+* posColours: (boolean) turn on or off the display of POS colours on keyboard keys
-* keyCharacters: <boolean> turn on or off the display of the corresponding hardware keyboard key on keyboard keys
+* keyCharacters: (boolean) turn on or off the display of the corresponding hardware keyboard key on keyboard keys

-### Example
-???

 ### Remaining Tasks
 * Create an npm library